rnbguy/oopsla21artifact/oltp/README.md

 ### `commit` at the end of transactions

 MonkeyDB processes each request in a sequence.
-The requests may possibly come in parallel.
+The requests possibly come in parallel.
 This is why the transactions must be committed before starting new transactions in a separate session, otherwise, the new transactions will stay blocked.

 For example, if we have two MySQL client consoles - `mysql1` and `mysql2`